hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 The key-value storage to use.
 Use this option only if using a storage system provided with a plugin.
 The default is `rocksdb`.

-For ease of use when using a debugger, use the `memory` option.
+For development use only, the `memory` option provides ephemeral storage for sync testing and debugging.

 ### `logging`